robert-hoffmann/PowerToys4OpenAI/sites-detection/README.md

 - Detect URL to see if we have a match
 - Should it be injected as a sidebar or inline
-  - If inline, we see if we have a match to get the user input query
+  - If inline, see if we have a match to get the user input query
 - Look if we have a container to attach to
-  - If so, get the configuration info to apply
+  - If so, get the configuration info to apply for that container
     - append / prepend
     - any classes to add
     - any styles to apply
+      - this is how we make sure padding, etc is ok